 In this program, we emphasize the Standards for Effective Pedagogy for teaching culturally and linguistically diverse students.
 These five standards have emerged from research on teaching and learning based in sociocultural theory.
 These standards are:

 By using these standards to create a model for teaching, we engage teachers in environments that orchestrate their productive participation in a variety of activities that produce meaningful learning and enable them to provide more productive learning environments for their ELs.

 The TELL Program has been developed within the Brigham Young University–Public School Partnership, which is a collaborative partnership between Brigham Young University and five local public school districts: Alpine, Jordan, Nebo, Provo, and Wasatch.
-This BYU-Public School Partnership, originally part of a consortium created by John Goodlad to encourage the simultaneous renewal of teacher education and schooling has existed for over 30 years.
+This BYU-Public School Partnership, originally part of a consortium created by John I. Goodlad i to encourage the simultaneous renewal of teacher education and schooling has existed for over 30 years.
 This partnerships are guided by the following statement of belief:

 In addition the BYU-Public School Partnership adhers to the following five commmitments.

 Civic Preparation and Engagement: the Partnership prepares educators who model and teach the knowledge, skills, and dispositions required for civic virtue and engagement in our society.